abhijit-23blaze/Vimarsh2023/README.md

-# Vimarsh2023 - ENIGMA
+## Vimarsh2023 - ENIGMA

+# How to Run a Custom Test Statement ?

+1)In the given github link open the natural_language_processing.ipynb file in a Jupyter Notebook Environment 2)Download the SectionsCopy.csv file and paste it in the same directory as of the NoteBook 3)Paste your test FIR statement as a “t” variable in the 7th cell and run all the Cells You can see the predicted outputs at the end of the Code..

-Working of the Machine Learning Model :
+# Working of the Machine Learning Model :

 Natural Language Processing (NLP) is a branch of artificial intelligence that helps computers understand, interpret, and manipulate human language.
 NLP draws from many disciplines, such as computer science, linguistics, and statistics, to enable computers to perform various tasks with natural language data, such as text and speech.